WELCOME TO OUR PARENT PORTAL

 Streptococcal (Scarlet Fever) - Until the child has received antibiotic treatment for at least 24 hours and the child feels well.

-Other illnesses - Please see teachers.
+Other illnesses - Please see staff.

 FAMILY INVOLVEMENT AT PRESCHOOL